This is part one of two-part series on missionary newsletters. Read part two, “How to Design a Beautiful Missionary Newsletter,” here.

 3. Write stories.

 One of the most engaging ways to be specific?
-Share a story.
+Share a story in your missionary newsletter.
 The truth is, people don’t connect with numbers, lists or schedules.
 People connect with people.
 So rather than listing neighbors you’ve talked to, describe an interaction with one of them: where you were, who they are, pieces of the dialogue, how the relationship has been building.

 “Recently I was having lunch with my friend. … Two tables from us was a couple eating.
 The man came over and said that he knew me and had been to our house twenty years ago. …”